Awesome Creator Laconic Main YMMV

 ).
 It's even gotten to the point where, instead of having him "work his voice to fit a character", they work the character to fit his voice.
 The man is the

 of Anime, with the voice of

-Not just amongst the fans, but he is also very well respected amongst voice actors, to the point that many have tried doing a 'Wakamoto impression'.
+Not just amongst the fans, but he is also very well respected amongst his fellow voice actors, to the point that many have tried doing a 'Wakamoto impression'.
 For example,

 , as done by